alephium/www/src/content/news/meet-alphred-a-virtual-machine-like-no-others-85ce86540025/index.md

 An asset permission system controls access to and interaction with specific assets on the blockchain.
 For example, it would give a framework on what a smart contract a user is interacting with can access in the user’s account: a specific NFT, all NFTs, a specific amount of tokens, etc…

 In Ethereum, when a user wants to transact anything other than ETH, he is greeted with multiple confusing approvals on top of the actual transaction.
 Alphred removes that complexity and makes it very straightforward for a user because the permission is defined at the function level, standardizing all interactions.
-This helps prevent human errors or design flaws like <a href="https://coinmarketcap.com/alexandria/glossary/infinite-approval" >asking the users to approve infinite token spending.</a>
+This helps prevent human errors or design flaws like [asking the users to approve infinite token spending.](https://coinmarketcap.com/alexandria/glossary/infinite-approval)

 ![](image_e4e02428f3.jpg)